 - Addressing the needs of small and vulnerable countries,

-- Fostering development through the private sector,
+- Fostering private sector development,

 - Addressing climate change by promoting renewable energy and environmental sustainability, and